-All NAND control and data outputs are registered on the falling edge of mclk.
-Additionally, read data from the memory device is registered by the SMC on the falling edge of mclk before being pushed onto the read data FIFO.
+All NAND control and data outputs are registered on the rising edge of mclkn, which is equivalent to the rising edge of mclk.
+Additionally, read data from the memory device is registered by the SMC on the rising edge of mclkn before being pushed onto the read data FIFO.